 Timing: Campus Dining will engage students in the design of the new plans during the 2019-2020 academic year.
 New meal plans will be offered beginning in the 2020-2021 year.

 2. Eliminate coin laundry fees in residence halls.
 Students have expressed discontent with the costs associated with residence hall-based laundry machines, and Student Government recently addressed this issue with the Board of Trustees.
 These costs disproportionately add a financial burden to students with greater financial need.
 Benchmarking revealed that about half of Notre Dame’s peer institutions do not charge for on-campus self-service laundry.
 As a result, the University will continue to engage with student focus groups in the fall of 2019 and discontinue the practice of charging additional fees for laundry machines in residence halls beginning in the 2020-2021 academic year.

 Timing: Residence hall-based self-service laundry will be free of cost for all on-campus residents beginning in the 2020-2021 academic year.
 Additional student focus groups will be held in fall 2019 to create additional full service laundry solutions.

 3. Eliminate single room upcharge of $500.
 The availability of single rooms varies substantially by hall because of differences in building design.
 Single rooms are particularly attractive to senior students who have already successfully navigated living with another roommate and desire more privacy as they mature.
-Sophomores and juniors are also increasingly requesting singles for mental health or other conditions as accommodations through Sara Bea Disability Services, though they are unavailable to first-year students.
+Sophomores and juniors are also increasingly requesting singles for mental health or other conditions as accommodations through Sara Bea Accessibility Services, though they are unavailable to first-year students.
 Charging an additional fee for this type of room is not equitable and is a counter-incentive for upperclassmen to remain on campus.

 Timing: No additional fee will be charged for single rooms beginning with room picks in spring 2020, applying to room charges for the 2020-2021 academic year.